Hemimorphite Gemstone Information

 About Hemimorphite - History and Introduction

-Hemimorphite is an extremely rare gem quality form of zinc silicate, once referred to as 'calamine'.
-The term 'calamine' is no longer used to refer to the gemstone, though it is still used in reference to calamine lotion, a pharmaceutical product composed of zinc and iron oxide that is used to relieve itching and minor skin irritations.
-Hemimorphite is very closely associated with smithsonite, another rare collector's gem.
-For many years, hemimorphite and smithsonite were both classed together as calamine because they closely resemble one another.
-It was not until 1803 that they were discovered to be two different minerals by mineralogist, James Smithson (of the Smithsonian Institute).
+Hemimorphite is an extremely rare gem-quality form of zinc silicate, once referred to as 'calamine'.
+Although 'calamine' is no longer used to refer to the gemstone as of recent times, it is still used in reference to 'calamine lotion', a pharmaceutical product composed of zinc and iron oxide used to relieve itching and minor skin irritations.
+Hemimorphite is closely associated with smithsonite, another rare collector's gem.
+For many years, because of their close resemblance to one another, hemimorphite and smithsonite were grouped together as 'calamine'.
+It wan't until 1803 they were discovered to be two distinctively different minerals by James Smithson, mineralogist of the Smithsonian Institute.

-Hemimorphite is a zinc silicate, whilst smithsonite is a zinc carbonate; zinc silicate (hemimorphite) is considered to be rarer than zinc carbonate (smithsonite).
-Hemimorphite is an important zinc ore and it has been mined from the upper sections of zinc ores for many years.
-Over half of its composition is metallic zinc.
-Its name 'hemimorphite' originates from the Greek words 'hemi' and 'morph', which respectively translate as 'half-shape'.
-The name refers to its unusual hemimorphic crystal form, which means that the axial ends of crystals are asymmetrical.
+Hemimorphite is an important zinc ore and has been mined from the upper sections of zinc ores foryears.
+In fact, over half of its composition is metallic zinc.
+Its name originates from the Greek words 'hemi' and 'morph', which respectively translate as 'half-shape'.
+The unique name refers to its unusual hemimorphic crystal forms, which feature asymmetrical axial crystal end-points.
 One end of each crystal is rather blunt, dominated by a pedion (a single face), while the other is pointed and pyramidal.

 Identifying Hemimorphite Back to Top

 Hemimorphite can be identified by its distinct composition and unique crystal structure.
 Hemimorphite can be composed of over fifty percent zinc.
+Hemimorphite is a zinc silicate, whilst smithsonite is a zinc carbonate; zinc silicate (hemimorphite) is considered rarer than zinc carbonate (smithsonite).
 Gemologically, it has a refractive index of 1.614 to 1.636 and a density or specific gravity of 3.30 to 3.50.
 Its hardness is 5 on the Mohs scale, similar to opal and turquoise.
 Hemimorphite may also be distinguished from other similar materials by its unique pyroelectric (charge released by temperature change) and piezoelectric (voltage produced by mechanical pressure) properties.

 Hemimorphite Origin and Sources Back to Top